cocogitto/cocogitto/README.md

 ```

 `cog init` works like `git init` except it create a template `cog.toml` config file,
-and a default init commit with the following message : `chore: initial commit`.
+and a default init commit with the following message:`chore: initial commit`.

 Optionally you can specify the path of the repository you want to create :